danieljarrett74/notification-api-python-client/README.md

-# notifications-api-1234-client
+# notification-api-client
-A client library for accessing notifications-api-1234
+A client library for accessing notifications api

 ## Usage
 First, create a client: